y330/FragmentQR/index.md

 #### **What really is FragmentQR?**

-FragmentQR is a Chrome extesion that uses allows users to d text fragments
+Fragment users to select text, and have their selection automatically be converted into a text fragment antext fragments

 #### **What browsers/platforms are compatible with FragmentQR?**
 The following are compatible with Minimum requirements as of 10/02/2020: